 As with all employment, the office is firmly committed to a policy against discrimination based on race, color, religion, gender, national or ethnic origin, age, disability, marital or veteran status, sexual orientation, gender identity or expression, or employment status.
 Given the diverse nature of our community, the ability to work with people of different backgrounds is critical.
 In addition, the office seeks to have staff that reflects the diversity of the community that we serve.
 To that end, we actively recruit minority applicants.

 See below for more information about our Semester and Summer Opportunities.
-If you have or will receive your undergraduate degree before the internship program begins, click here for other opportunities at our office.

 Depending on the assignment, students may assist in investigations, hearings and trials; prepare, compile and analyze legal and non-legal documents and financial data; perform research, observe witness interviews, participate in community outreach programs and attend trials.